Getting struck by lightning is no joke.

 In case you’re wondering… Yes, you can be struck by lightning indoors!

-Lightning primarily travels through phone lines and plumbing.
+Lightning primarily travels through phone lines, plumbing, and wiring.

 Some tips to avoid getting struck by lightning in your house or some other building: